cedar-policy/cedar-docs/docs/syntax-operators.md

 ## IP address functions<a name="functions-ipaddr"></a>

-Use these functions to test characteristics of IP addresses and ranges\.
+Use these functions to test characteristics of IP addresses and ranges.

 ### `.isIpv4()` \(IPv4 address valid test\)<a name="function-isIpv4"></a>

 **Usage:** `<ipaddr>.isIpv4()`

-Evaluates to `true` if the receiver is an IPv4 address\.
-This function takes no operand\.
+Evaluates to `true` if the receiver is an IPv4 address.
+This function takes no operand.

 ```
 ip("127.0.0.1").isIpV4()     //true